uwcartlab/webmapping/Chapter10/readme.md

 We will now take a brief but important diversion into computer programming best practice.
 Starting with our color scale, we are building a number of functions that make use of the array of attribute names (`attrArray`) and the `expressed` attribute.
 Passing these variables between functions as parameters quickly becomes overly complicated.
 For convenience, we can move these variables to the top of the script to make them globally accessible.
 While this seems straightforward, it actually brings up a hidden, generally not-well-understood aspect of JavaScript.
 To become a skilled web developer and avoid problems when building more complicated web apps down the road, it is important to grasp this next part.

 Advanced web programmers consider it bad practice to use global variables and functions.
 The reason has to do with the concept of [**scope**](https://en.wikipedia.org/wiki/Scope_(computer_science)) in JavaScript.
-So far, we have succumbed to this less-than-ideal practice by defining most of our functions in the _**global scope**_, the segment of code execution where any entity in it is visible to the entire program.
+So far, we have succumbed to this less-than-ideal practice by defining most of our functions in the _**global scope**_, the segment of code execution where any entity is visible to the entire program.
 Every variable and function defined within a function is automatically moved to the _**local scope**_ (also called the _**function scope**_), in which it is only visible to other functions and variables within the parent function.
 There are times when you may want to keep variables in the global scope—as when you want them to be accessible from multiple _.js_ files all linked to _index.html_.
 Doing this also can prevent these variables from being "cleaned up" when they are no longer needed, resulting in an unnecessary demand on your computer memory that slows down your application.

-If you want a more thorough understanding, there many online resources that explain the difference between global and local in JavaScript and why defining variables in the global scope is generally a not a good idea.
+If you want a more thorough understanding, there are many online resources that explain the difference between global and local in JavaScript and why defining variables in the global scope is generally a not a good idea.
 [This W3C wiki page](http://www.w3.org/wiki/JavaScript_best_practices#Avoid_globals) makes the case concisely and lays out a few alternatives for when you need variables to be globally available.
 In Example 1.2, we implement the last alternative listed, wrapping all of our script in a self-executing anonymous function to move our script from the global scope into the local scope.
 Our "global" variables—which will really be operating in the local scope—then can be defined immediately within the wrapper function.

 ###### Example 1.2: Defining `attrArray` and `expressed` as pseudo-global variables in _main.js_